xOAviOx/linkedin-post-adBlocker/README.md

-#A chrome web extension to block ads and "Suggested" posts.
+3# A chrome web extension to block ads and "Suggested" posts.